HEIC to JPG Converter icon

 Convert iPhone and iPad HEIC photos to universally compatible JPG files for uploads, email, office workflows, and sharing with Windows or Android users — all processed locally in your browser.

-Drag & drop your HEIC file(s) here
+Drag & drop your HEIC file(s) anywhere on the page

 or click "Choose File"